odk-x/docs/odkx-src/logging-capabilities-of-apps.rst

   $ docker logs [OPTIONS] CONTAINER

-For instance, you would like to fetch logs of ODK-X docs.
+For instance, you would like to fetch logs of ODK-X sync-endpoint.
 The command would be

 .. code-block:: console

-  $ docker logs odkx-docs
+  $ docker logs odkx-sync-endpoint

 In case you're not sure about the container names you can view which containers are active in docker by the following command: